dwdas9/home/articles/SharePoint/SharePointVersionEvolution.md

 - **Cloud-First:** Continuously updated, providing the latest features and integrations with the Microsoft ecosystem.
 - **Key Features:** Modern team sites, communication sites, integration with Power Platform (PowerApps, Power Automate), and continuous updates based on user feedback and technological advancements.

-### Conclusion
-From its beginnings as a document management system to its current status as a comprehensive platform for collaboration and content management, SharePoint has undergone significant transformation.
-Each version has introduced new features and improvements, reflecting Microsoft's commitment to adapting to changing business needs and technological advancements.
-Whether on-premises or in the cloud, SharePoint continues to be a key player in the digital workplace strategy for many organizations.

 ---
 © D Das